kwhite2/git/lessons.md

 Through this process, many of us end up with a set of files that looks something like this:

 ```
-|
---Documents
-   |
-   --syllabus.doc
-   --syllabus2.doc
-   --syllabusnew.doc
-   --syllabusRevised.doc
-   --syllabusFINAL.doc
-   --syllabus?.doc
+Documents
+│
+└───syllabus.docx
+│
+└───syllabus2.docx
+│
+└───syllabusRevised.docx
+│
+└───syllabusFINAL.docx
+│
+└───syllabusFINALFINAL.docx
+│
+└───syllabus--WHICH_VERSION??.docx
 ```

-While I can tell which version is the "final" one, I can not see what was changed along the way or how the different versions vary from each other.
+While I probably can tell which version is the "final" one, I can not see what was changed along the way or how the different versions vary from each other.

 With Git, you would save these multiple versions over time as one file, and each version you save includes a note about what has changed so you can easily revert back to an older version if needed.

 By looking at the file list, you also can not tell who the syllabus originally came from, or if there were contributions from many individuals.
 Git and GitHub can help make attribution clear, and maintain it over time as a the syllabus travels between hands.

-#### Case Three: Syllabi
+**Case Three: Syllabi**

 Increasingly we see that faculty are sharing their syllabi on GitHub (example: [DLCL 204: Digital Humanities Across Borders](https://github.com/quinnanya/dlcl204)).
 Some are even using GitPages that apply a user-friendly interface to their repository to make it easier to access and navigate for their students (example: [Digital History](https://digitalhistory.github.io/)).